CIRCL/carl-hauser/SOTA/SOTA.md

 Step 2 - Descriptor Extraction
 ------------------------------

-Extract a small patch around the keypoints, preserving the most relevant information and discaring necessary information (illumination ..)
+The goal of this subalgorithm is to extract a small patch around the keypoints, preserving the most relevant information and discaring necessary information (illumination ..)

-Can be :
+Patches can be :

 -   Pixels values